-18.1.1 Responsibilities
+17.1.1 Responsibilities

+Owner:

-- Owner: - a.
-People accompanied by service dogs are responsible for the care and supervision of their service dogs. - b.
-SHN will not accept responsibility for service dogs' care while the animal is on the premises.
-It is the owner's responsibility to make arrangements for their dogs' care.
+- People accompanied by service animals are responsible for the care and supervision of their service animals; - b.
+SHN will not accept responsibility for service animal's care while the service animal is on the premises.
+It is the owner's responsibility to plan for their animal's care.